Ch. 3: Interview Tips

 Talking about your fears and seeming too needy will not make you seem human—it will lose you the job.
 Don’t talk about how you really need a job or about any baggage you have.
 It’s not good to talk about personal problems or anything that would make them sense that you couldn’t perform your duties.

 Stay professional and keep a moderate poker face on.
 Be polite and pleasant, but don’t reveal too much about your personal life.
-The interviewer is not your friend—they are the person standing between you and the job.
+The interviewer is not your friend—he or she is the person standing between you and the job.

 5. Don't Dominate the Conversation